candlecorp/wick/README.md

 - figure out how to make the wellknown interface.json better (right now it's just copying the generated file)
 - add better types to interface.json/signatures
 - Make component codegen for providers using interface.json generated the proper includes.
+- Improve coersion for PortOutput/ProviderOutput.
+Right now you have to know too much about what you're supposed to get.
+- ignore cache for :latest OCI requests

 ## Good first contributions